Mar 4, 2022

 MATT: It's what allowed us to start thinking about evolution.
 It kind of became the foundation for Darwin.

-HEATHER: And for this guy Shopf, he thought, well maybe there’s still something in there and we could use these new powerful machines to pull it out and start answering some big important questions.
+HEATHER: And for this guy Schopf, he thought well, maybe there's actually still something in there, and we could use these new powerful machines to pull it out and start answering some big important questions.

 CHRIS HAUFE: Yeah, exactly.